ebabcock/BycatchEstimator/README.md

 ## Installation

-The code runs best in R studio.
+The code runs best in RStudio.
 Before running the code for the first time, install the latest versions of R and RStudio.
 The output figures and tables are printed to a pdf file using R Markdown and the knitr library, which outputs a LaTex file; therefore, you must have a LaTex